dmarke34/Audio-Visualizer/README.md

 - First music video played on America's MTV in 1981
 - Introducing an era of 24-hour-a-day music on television
 - First video shown on MTV Clasic in the UK in 2010

+TODO: Add title name for each button (should be final step of the project)
+TODO: Work on research paper